Decompositions of Nonlinear Input-Output Systems to Zero the Output: Introduction

-The approach taken here will be to work purely in the input-output setting using Chen-Fliess series representations.
+The approach taken will be to work purely in the input-output setting using Chen-Fliess series representations.
 One advantage to this point of view is that the nonuniqueness of coordinate systems can be avoided.
 That is, the generating series for the input-output map of a state space realization is invariant under coordinate transformation.
 In addition, this framework is more general as every analytic state space realization \rref{eq:SISO-realization} has an input-output map with a Chen-Fliess series representation but not conversely.
 In order to avoid convergence issues associated with such series, the analysis will be done using {\em formal} Fliess operators \cite{Gray-Wang_08}, that is, maps that take an infinite jet representing a formal input function to an infinite jet representing a formal output function.
 In this context, the problem of zeroing the output boils down to a purely algebraic problem.

 The concept of a {\em nullable} generating series is presented first.
 This is a formal power series representing a formal Fliess operator having the property that the zero output (jet) is in the range of the operator.
 A generating series is called {\em strongly nullable} if there is a nonzero input that maps to the zero output and {\em primely nullable} if this input is the only input with this property.
-There are in some sense the building blocks for constructing other nullable polynomials.
-A special class of primely series are those having relative degree and one additional property.
+A special class of primely nullable series are those having relative degree and one additional property.
 These will be called {\em linearly nullable}.
-While there is no known direct test for general nullability, linearly nullable series can be completely characterized, and in this case, the nulling input can be directly computed.
-It is shown that the shuffle product of two linearly nullable series is always strongly nullable but not linearly nullable.
-The shuffle product corresponds to the parallel product interconnection of two systems \cite{Fliess_81}.
+While there is no known general test for nullability, linearly nullable series can be completely characterized, and their nulling inputs can be computed directly using the methods in \cite{Gray-etal_Automatic_14}.
+A key fact is that the parallel product of two Chen-Fliess series has a Chen-Fliess series representation whose generating series is the shuffle product of the generating series of the subsystems \cite{Fliess_81}.
+It will be shown that the shuffle product of two linearly nullable series is always strongly nullable but never linearly nullable.
+On the other hand, a given series may not be linearly nullable but if any of its shuffle factors is linearly nullable, then the problem of zeroing the output can be directly solved since nulling one factor will zero the system output.
+The main issue then becomes how to factor a generating series into its irreducible elements in the shuffle algebra.